sagibs0n/bonsai-sdk/samples/find-the-center-py/README.md

 1. Run the simulator using predictions from your BRAIN.
 You can now see AI in action!
        `python find_the_center_sim.py --predict`

-## CPP GUIDE

-### CREATE YOUR BRAIN
-1. Setup your BRAIN's local project folder.
-       `bonsai create <your_brain>`
-2. Upload Inkling to the Bonsai server with one command if you have changed any files.
-       `bonsai push`

-### BUILD YOUR SIMULATOR
-1. Install the bonsai C++ library.
-    `brew install libbonsai`
-2. Run make from the source directory.
-    ```cd find-the-center
-    make```

-## TRAIN YOUR BRAIN
-1. Run this command to start training mode for your BRAIN.
-       `bonsai train start`
-2. Run the compiled simulator.
-    `./find_the_center_sim`
-3. Open the web interface to see training progress.

 ## Questions about Inkling?
 See our [Inkling Guide](http://docs.bons.ai/guides/inkling-guide.html) and [Inkling Reference](http://docs.bons.ai/references/inkling-reference.html) for help.